Do you struggle with toy clutter? Oh my, so do I. I adore my kids and want them to have everything, but not at the expense of my mental health.

 8. Gently coach grandparents about gifts

 I know my parents and in-laws get great joy from my children and love to spoil them.
 I don’t want to take that joy away from them, however, my house can’t fit any more stuff.
-Both sets of parents now know that we live in a very small space and we don’t need any more toys.
+Both sets of parents now know that we live in a very small space and we don’t need any more toys (implementing a gift policy is something I’d recommend).
 Any toys they purchase must be kept in their own houses, for the kids to play with when they visit.
 The only exception to this rule is Lego.
 They now try to give an experience (zoo tickets, movies) or cash.

 9. Join a Toy Library

 What is a toy library, I hear you ask?
 A library for toys.
 It’s the ultimate tool in a minimalist parent’s toolbox.
 In my area, you pay a small annual membership fee and can borrow items for three weeks at a time.
 Toy libraries are so great for keeping toy clutter at bay as they are usually high-quality toys and they still have the ‘new’ factor so kids play with them a lot.
 Sometimes returning a new favorite toy back to the toy library is a struggle for children, so we try to make a big deal of choosing a new item to play with and spend a good bit of time at the toy library deciding which toy we’ll take next.
 To find a toy library near you check out the USA Toy Library Association website

 Tip: Some toy libraries offer discounted membership if you volunteer to help out, and you can usually bring your kids along.
 It’s a great budget buster.